Mukai models and Borcherds products: Introduction

 One observes that $n(g)$ is close to $n'(g)$ in relatively many cases.
 Thus sandwich by Mukai models and Borcherds products, two techniques of different nature, tells us a rather precise information on the transition of the birational type of ${\Fgn}$.
 This is what the title means.
-Curiously, in $3 \leq g \leq 10$, $n(g)$ coincides with the dimension of a representation space in which the $K3$ surfaces are realized as linear sections of a (quasi-)homogeneous space (Remark \ref{mystery}).
+Moreover, in every $3\leq g\leq 10$, we find (\S \ref{mystery}) that the coincidence

+holds, where $V_{g}$ is a representation of an algebraic group appearing in the classical/Mukai models.
+This might suggest a further link between the Borcherds product $F(g)$ and the Mukai model.